It’s Christmas Time in the City

 That was then.
 This is now, when all things retro and iconic are cool again, including shopping in a real-life store!
-Fortune shines on us all as FAO Schwarz returns for the 2018 holiday season!
-The new flagship store – complete with the giant piano you can play with your feet – has reopened at 30 Rockefeller Plaza in Manhattan.
-In fact, the 100+ year old brand is roaring back with plans to open pop-up, store-in-store, and full-sized locations around the world.
+Fortune shone on us all as FAO Schwarz returned for the 2018 holiday season, and it’s been going strong ever since.
+The flagship store – complete with the giant piano you can play with your feet – is right in Rockefeller Plaza another must-see Christmas sight in Manhattan.
+FAO Schwarz is open daily except Tuesdays, but check ahead for reduced hours due to the COVID-19 Pandemic.

 Just remember: Looking is free.
 Playing is free (and encouraged).
 Shopping?
 Not so free.
 (But totally worth it!)